Diversifying Higher Education Faculty in Illinois Fellowship

-*Letters of recommendation should be sent directly to the applicant directly.
-Alternatively, recommenders may upload letters to the Graduate College’s secure Box.com folder at: 2020-21 New DFI Fellowship Application Submission Folder.
+*Letters of recommendation should be addressed to the Alternatively; recommenders may upload letters to the Graduate College’s secure Box.com folder at 2021-22 New DFI Fellowship Application Submission Folder.
 Letters must be saved in PDF using the following naming convention:

-Submit the letters to: 2020-21 New DFI Fellowship Application Submission Folder ONLY!
+Submit the letters to 2021-22 New DFI Fellowship Application Submission Folder ONLY!

-Eligible and competitive applications that follow the submission process imperative for success in both the campus-level review and state-level competition .
-Applicants will be notified in March 2020 of the evaluation of the status of their applications.
-DFI Representatives will be notified of IBHE/ Board Approval of Awards in June 2020.
-Program funding for the 2020-21 academic year (FY2021) is contingent on the availability of funds appropriated by the Governor and Illinois General Assembly.
+Eligible and competitive applications that follow the submission process imperative for success in both the campus-level review and state-level competition.
+Applicants will be notified in March 2021 of the status of their applications.
+The IBHE/DFI Board will notify the UIC DFI Representative of the awards in June 2021.
+Please note that the funding for this fellowship for the 2021-22 academic year (FY2022) is contingent on the availability of funds appropriated by the Governor and Illinois General Assembly.

-Students in need of assistance with DFI Fellowship Applications may attend one of the workshops listed below via the hyperlink: 2020-21 DFI Application Workshop
+Students or Faculty in need of assistance with the DFI Fellowship Application may view the 2021-22 DFI Fellowship Application Workshop Presentation view the following link:

 New DFI Fellowship applicants with loans should be very clear,in advance, about any financial impact that receiving the fellowship may have.